jaredaritter/weather-app/README.md

 # Weather App

-# API Key
+# Key

-API key currently stored in an environment variable and you will need to create your own.
+Could not come up with a decent client side solution to hide the key.